Tag

 Yes, You Already Have a Free Antivirus on Your PC, but It Isn’t Good Enough

-Your Windows computer already comes with Windows Defender (some newer Windows 10 and 11 computers call it “Windows Security” or “Microsoft Defender”) — which, as we saw in our full review, is a decent free antivirus.
+Your Windows computer already comes with Windows Defender (some newer and 11 computers call it “Windows Security” or “Microsoft Defender”) — which, as we saw in our full review, is a decent free antivirus.
 But the problem with Windows Defender is that it’s rarely updated, it doesn’t include additional internet security protections, and it frequently has vulnerabilities that don’t get fixed (sometimes for several years!).

 Plus, Windows Defender consistently ranks below the top antivirus scanners in our independent lab testing.
 That’s why I always recommend keeping your PC as safe as possible with third-party antivirus software.